ISS Transit

 As the prediction time grows near, the user may desire to download a

-more recent TLE file than the one provided by CelesTrak Supplemental or NASA.
+TLE file than the one provided by CelesTrak Supplemental or NASA.
+The CelesTrak NORAD TLE

 are generated on the order of every few hours; however, the TLE

-epoch is always in the past, thus the predictions generated with them
+always in the past, thus the predictions generated with them are only

 To use other TLEs, the user can download the TLE file

-".tle".
-The user then clicks the user TLE file option within the
+have the extension ".tle".
+The user then clicks the user TLE file

-Transit Satellite / TLE Source dialog window to specify the downloaded
+the Transit Satellite / TLE Source dialog window to specify the

 The program displays the number of days that the TLE set spans (TLE

-Span) from within the TLE Source dialog window.
-In general
+within the TLE Source dialog window.
+In general the user specified span

-user specified span should be no longer than a day or so past the TLE
+be no longer than a day or so past the TLE Span.

 After a completed prediction run, the program displays the longest

-difference between TLE epoch and prediction epoch (TLE Age) in
+between TLE epoch and prediction epoch (TLE Age) in days.
+The closer

-days.
-The closer the TLE Age is to zero days, the more
+Age is to zero days, the more accurate the prediction.

 GENERATING PREDICTIONS